earthquake-research-group/hypo71py/README.md

 The goal of `hypo71py` is to provide a **standalone, modern, and ObsPy-native** implementation of HYPO71 that can be used directly in research workflows, notebooks, and automated catalog pipelines.

 ---

-## Scope and Intent

-`hypo71py` implements the **Geiger-style iterative least-squares inversion**

-- travel times and derivatives in a **1-D layered crustal velocity model**
-- fast execution suitable for catalog-scale relocation

 ## Installation